-Intermediate Algebra - A 2.5 UNITS LECTURE 2 HOURS.
-LABORATORY 1 HOUR equivalent.
+Intermediate Algebra - A 2.5 UNITS

-Prerequisite: Mathematics 115 with satisfactory grade or
+Prerequisite: Mathematics 114 or 115 with satisfactory grade or equivalent.

 The Student learns the first part of Mathematics 125.
 Mathematics 124A and 124B together are equivalent to Mathematics 125.
 Topics include linear functions, systems of linear equations, inequalities, polynomials, rational expressions and rational functions.
 Credit is allowed in only one Mathematics 125, or the Mathematics 124A and 124B combination.
 Simultaneous enrollment in Math 124A and 124B is not permitted.